brunourb/wso2-summit/spring-oauth2-login/README.md

 You are done.

 ## Configuring application.yaml
-Here is the same configuration fot the above approach in **application.yaml**
+Here is the same configuration for the above approach in **application.yaml**,
 ```
 server:
   port: 8081